mech/Learning-Notes/FrontEnd/JavaScript/React/GraphQL.md

 ## Design Your Schema

 * [Break out the realm of URLs](https://dev-blog.apollodata.com/discourse-in-graphql-part-1-ee1ffd8a22df)

+A Schema is just a collection of Types.

 With SDL (Schema Definition Language).
 The schema tells the server what queries clients are allowed to make, and how different types are related.